grese/ember-data-tiny-factory/README.md

     // ...
     // Create a 'post' with 'index' template, and 'id' of '12345'. var post = ModelFactory.createRecord('post', 'index', '12345');

     // Create a 'post' with 'index' template, and 'id' of '23456'. var post2 = ModelFactory.createRecord('post', null, '23456');

+    // Create a list of 'comments' with 'index' template, and specific 'id's. var comments = ModelFactory.createRecord('comment', 3, null, ['1', '2', '3']);
     // ...
   ```
   * Create ad-hoc record(s) with custom properties